mckiernantim/PackApp/README.md

-# Collaborative Ruby on Rails App
+# Pack!
+A Dog Walking Co-Op App
 ![alt text](https://github.com/mckiernantim/PackApp/blob/master/pack_app.png)

-Dog Walking Co-op

-3 person team over the span of 4 days & sprints.
+Pack is a Dog Walking Co-op application built over a period of four sprtins with a team of three developers for NYCDA's "Start-Up Crunch" for the 2018 April Softare Engineering Intensive.

 ### Features include:
-Sign up and see what walks are available in your area.
-Walk a dog and earn credit for your dogs to be walked.
+Secure User Authentiaction
+Google Maps (Geocoder) API for Uer Location
+User Image Storage With Activer Record and AWS

 #### Environment:
 Ruby on Rails